gorriecoe/silverstripe-sanchez/README.md

     body: "function(\n\treturn \"Im a pickle!\";\n)"
 ```

-and the same thing in cson (basically the same a yml).
+and the same thing in cson (basically the same as yml).

 ```cson
 # Toggle if snippets should include comments.